emreakiskali/ISTVEL/README.md

 ISTVEL bridges the gap between raw urban traffic sensor data and actionable fleet-electrification analysis.
 It ingests **hourly loop-detector records** from the Istanbul Metropolitan Municipality (IMM) open-data portal, synthesises a SUMO-ready simulation package, and delivers a multi-fleet comparison dashboard — all without requiring manual O-D matrix construction or route pre-processing.

-The framework was developed and validated on the **Kadıköy district of Istanbul** (3.2 km², ~2,950 vehicles, January 2025 08:00–09:00) and is designed to generalise to any city whose road network is available on OpenStreetMap.
+The framework was developed and validated on the **Kadıköy district of Istanbul** (3.2 km², ~2,950 vehicles, January 2025 08:00–09:00) and independently replicated on the **Fatih district** under identical protocol.
+It is designed to generalise to any city whose road network is available on OpenStreetMap.
+Example simulation packages for both districts are included in the repository under `examples/`.

+Simulations were conducted using **SUMO 1.25**.

 ```
 IMM Loop Detectors  ──▶  ISTVEL  ──▶  SUMO Package (.zip)